Dry shampoo: Composition

 Dry shampoo is generally composed of a carrier agent containing an active powder.
 Normally, starch is used as the active powder.
 When the powder is sprayed onto hair, the carrier agent evaporates while the starch remains attached.
 While the active powder can be replaced with other substances, such as activated carbon and alumina, these substances are generally not used due to their inability to biodegrade.
 In particular, activated carbon and alumina leave behind a residue that is difficult to remove.
 Presently [when?], rice (oryza sativa) starch and cetrimonium chloride are the most common starches used in dry shampoos.
 Dry shampoo in the form of aerosol also often contains a propellant ingredient.
 The propellant used in dry shampoo usually consists of butane, isobutane, and propane, which makes up 70–90% of the total composition.

 Dry shampoos often contain anionic surfactants that do not dissolve in water.
 The surfactant molecules have a hydrophilic portion as well as a hydrophobic portion to bind with water and oils.
 Surfactants, such as detergents, rely heavily on micelle formations.
 Amphiphile molecules organize into small clusters of micelles with the hydrocarbon non-polar ends facing inwards.
 When dry shampoo is applied, amphiphile molecules surround suspended oil drops which then can be removed.
-The anionic substances often leave a form of calcium salts, which are not soluble, in the hair strands that causes hair to be dry and tangled.
+The anionic substances often leave a form of calcium salts, which are not soluble, in the hair strands, causing hair to be dry and tangled.
 The alkaline residue may also cause hair and skin irritations.